 For the Company, the Shareholders' Meetings are the culmination of a process of preparation of the most significant management decisions, entrusted to the expression of the shareholders' will, in the manner and on the matters reserved for them by law and the Articles of Association.

-Intesa Sanpaolo has always been committed to facilitating high meeting attendance and guaranteeing the best quality standards for the information provided, in order to realise the full potential of the meeting.
+Intesa Sanpaolo has always been committed to facilitating the broadest representation of Shareholders at Shareholders' Meetings and guaranteeing the best quality standards for the information provided, in order to realise the full potential of the meeting.